fluidex/fluidex-backend/README.md

 This repo contains all the backend stuff, including exchange match engine,rollup state manager, prover cluster(master and workers), zk circuit codes.

+Currently it is only a demo/POC version, many features unimplmented.

 # Components & Submodules

 Submodules: